 In general, businesses are allowed to deduct the real costs associated with using vehicles for commercial purposes.
 Gas, oil, tires, insurance, repairs, licenses, and car registration payments all fall under this category.
 You can also request a depreciation allowance for the vehicle.
 Depreciation write-offs for vehicles, however, frequently have some restrictions that don’t apply to other kinds of business assets.

 If you don’t want to keep track of actual vehicle-related expenses, the cents-per-mile rate is advantageous because you do not need to include all of your real expenses.
-The miles for each work travel, the date, and the destination must still be recorded, among other details.
+However, you still must record certain information, such as the mileage for each business trip, the date and the destination.

 Businesses that pay employees for using their personal vehicles for work purposes sometimes use the cents-per-mile rate.
 These payments may be able to draw in and keep workers who frequently use their personal vehicles for work-related functions.
 Why?
 Employee business expenditures, such as business mileage, are currently not allowed to be deducted on an individual’s income tax returns.